Activist Leadership, Rooted in Community.

 A People-Powered Campaign.

 I have pledged not to accept money from real estate developers and lobbyists seeking to influence the decisions that City Councillors make.
 Too often, the desires of these groups do not reflect the needs of Cambridge residents.
-I represent the people’s interests, and that means I’m relying on your grassroots contributions, volunteer efforts, and hospitality to fuel this campaign.
+I represent the people’s interests, and that means I’m relying on your grassroots contributions and volunteer efforts to fuel this campaign.
 Please join us!